AlphaDecodeX/AlphaDecodeX/README.md

 - 👯 I like to collaborate with different People.

-- 💬 Ask me about SQL, Python, React, Angular, C++, Solidity & Smart Contracts, Operating Systems, Computer Networks, OOPS, System Design, DBMS.
+- 💬 Ask me about SQL, Python, React, Angular, C++, Operating Systems, Computer Networks, OOPS, System Design, DBMS, LLD

 - ⚡ Fun fact: All People are biased in some way